The rib cage

 The only section of the skeleton we haven't talked about in previous posts in this series is the rib cage, so here it is.
 Considering that the rib cage supports the majority (but not all) of a western saddle, how it is shaped and how it moves is very important for how a saddle fits and works on the horse.
 It is important to know that the horse has 18 ribs, which is a lot compared to other domestic animals.
 Pigs have 14 to 15.
 Cows, sheep, goats, cats and dogs all have 13.
 People only have 12.
 The fact that horses have that long a rib cage to support a saddle is one of the reasons I think they really were designed to be ridden!

 The ribs attach to the spine at two spots.
-The head of the rib connects at the join between two vertebrae while the tubercle joins higher up on the vertebra on its transverse process (which is very much smaller than the transverse processes on the lumbar vertebrae.).
+The head of the rib connects where two vertebrae join while the tubercle joins higher up on the vertebra on its transverse process (which is very much smaller than the transverse processes on the lumbar vertebrae.).
 So even though the connections are movable joints, having two joints that close together makes it is pretty firmly connected up top.

 It is important to remember that the rib head and tubercle are hidden under inches of muscle.
 You can't feel the ribs till they come out from underneath all that muscle.
 Then what you are feeling is a ways down the body of the rib, nowhere near the rib heads themselves.
 Sometimes people who don't understand anatomy well talk about saddles sitting on the "rib heads".
 This is an impossibility.